 For the better part of two years, the quartet behind Castle & Key—plus, a team of talented hired hands—has been busy restoring this old distillery to her former glory.
-It’s set to debut in the spring and is no doubt going to be a true destination, particularly given it’s just three miles up the road from Woodford Reserve, one of the most visited spots in all of Kentucky.
+It is a true destination, particularly given it’s just three miles up the road from Woodford Reserve, one of the most visited spots in all of Kentucky.

 There are so many fascinating spaces in the process of being transformed, like this beauty that will serve as the gift shop and tasting room.